zhtmf/bytesutil/src/io/github/zhtmf/script/README.md

 * If the property name is ````length```` or ````size```` **and** the object is of type ````java.util.Collection```` , ````array```` , ````java.util.Map```` or ````java.util.String```` then its size or length is retrieved instead of actual property lookup.
 * Otherwise, lookup correspondent ````getter```` or ````setter```` methods.
 Examples for such methods are ````getName````, ````setName```` or ````isEmpty````.
 * If the previous step fails, lookup the instance field or class field with exactly that name.
 * If the previous step fails, lookup a method with exactly that name and has no parameter and, if success, use that method as the "getter".
 This is to support getter-like methods like ````java.time.LocalDate.toEpochDay````.
+This step will lookup public methods of this class and inherited methods from super classes.
 * If all the steps above fail, ````null```` is returned.

 Both instance methods/fields and class (static) methods/fields will be looked up if necessary.
 The lookup will be done on first encounter of a property and the result (including failure) will be cached in thread-safe way so if the class is modified at runtime result of the same script may not subject to change.